 The basic features for non-residents home loans in UAE are stated as follows:

-§ How Much Loan Can I Get in Dubai?
+1. How Much Loan Can I Get In Dubai?

-As a rule of thumb, the banks approve shorter loan durations for non-residents than nationals.
+As a rule of thumb, the banks approve shorter loan durations for non-residents in the UAE than nationals.
 For non-residents, the tenure is less than 25 years, and a maximum age restriction of 65 for salaried non-residents and 70 for business owners.

 Interest rates offered for non-residents in the UAE are higher than those defined for UAE residents.